-Once you have generated or downloaded vector tiles from the downloads you need a tileserver to serve the vector tiles via HTTP to your map clients or fall back to rendering raster tiles for users with legacy browsers.
+Once you have generated your own vector tiles or downloaded them from the downloads section, you need a tile server to serve the vector tiles via HTTP to your map clients or fall back to rendering raster tiles for users with legacy browsers.

-Tileserver GL supports both serving vector tiles and raster tiles (through Mapbox GL Native) and also providing a WMTS endpoint.
-You can dive into the main documentation for Tileserver GL.
+TileServer GL supports both serving vector as well as raster tiles (through Mapbox GL Native).
+It is also providing a WMTS endpoint.
+For more information, dive into the main documentation for TileServer GL.

-This tutorial will show you how to serve the downloaded vector tiles from OpenMapTiles.
+This tutorial shows how to serve the vector tiles downloaded from OpenMapTiles.

 Serve Map Tiles

-If you are using Docker you should mount the directory containing the vector tiles to the container
+You should mount the current directory containing the vector tiles to the

 This will start a Node.js container with tileserver-gl on your computer.

-In the Styles section of the tileserver you will see the preconfigured styles to render raster tiles from the vector tiles in the Data section.
-You can check out the styles either using Leaflet and raster tiles (Raster) or Mapbox GL and vector tiles (Vector).
-You even get a WMTS endpoint for each of the tiles.
+In the Styles section of the TileServer, you can see the preconfigured styles for rendering raster tiles from the vector tiles in the Data section.
+You can check out the styles either by using Leaflet to see raster tiles (Raster) or Mapbox GL for vector tiles (Vector).
+Moreover, you get a WMTS endpoint for each of the tiles.

-Read up on the main documentation for Tileserver GL for more advanced configurations or special needs.
+Read up on the main documentation for TileServer GL for advanced configurations or special settings.